chandanbalu/-data-engineering-interview-questions/sql.md

 # SQL
-## SQL Query to Retrieve Latest and Oldest Records with Aggregated Amounts
+## SQL Query to Retrieve Latest and Oldest Records with Aggregated Amounts(#sql-query-to-retrieve-latest-and-oldest-records-with-aggregated-amounts)

 ### Problem Description
+How can you retrieve the latest and oldest records for each name in a dataset and, for the oldest record, calculate the total of amounts for all records associated with that name?

 Given a dataset with records for different names, we need to: